kayashley/meet/README.md

 Given: user can see the different charts and details
 When: user searches for certain details and is presented with charts to visualize the details
 Then: user can view these charts/details

+# Serverless Functions

+In this meet app, serverless functions will take an important in handling authorization for public calendar events from the Google Calendar API.
+This is crucial, as users will need to authenicate themselves in order to retrieve any data that will render in the app.
+Serverless functions will generate a
+"token" that will provide access to the Google Calendar API.